 Rachel C. W. Chan

-I am a graduate student in Prof. Michael Hoffman's lab in the Department of Computer Science at the University of Toronto from 2018-2020.
+I was a graduate student in Prof. Michael Hoffman's lab in the Department of Computer Science at the University of Toronto from 2018-2020.
 I completed my M.Sc. in March 2020.

 ; google scholar

 - Rachel C. W. Chan, Maxwell W. Libbrecht, Eric G. Roberts, Jeffrey A. Bilmes, William Stafford Noble, Michael M. Hoffman; Segway 2.0: Gaussian mixture models and minibatch training, Bioinformatics, Volume 34, Issue 4, 15 February 2018, Pages 669–671.

 - Eric G. Roberts, Mickaël Mendez, Coby Viner, Mehran Karimzadeh, Rachel C. W. Chan, Rachel Ancar, Davide Chicco, Jay R. Hesselberth, Anshul Kundaje, Michael M. Hoffman; Semi-automated genome annotation using epigenomic data and Segway, bioRxiv, 2016, 080382.

 As an engineering student, I developed the STROBE used in the following papers with Han Zhang, Pierre-Yves Musso, and Prof. Michael Gordon at UBC:

 - Alexandria H. Jaeger, Molly Stanley, Zachary F. Weiss, Pierre-Yves Musso, Rachel C. W. Chan, Han Zhang, Damian Feldman-Kiss, Michael Gordon; A complex peripheral code for salt taste in Drosophila, eLife, Volume 7, 11 October 2018, Page e37167.